-If you know how to infuse oil for cooking with cannabis (click here for directions if you don’t), you have the skills (and the product) you need to make delightful medicated marijuana bath salts!
+If you know how to infuse oil for cooking with cannabis (click here for directions if you don't), you have the skills (and the product) you need to make delightful medicated cannabis bath salts!

 This citrus scented recipe is both invigorating, due to it's lemony scent, and relaxing, due to marijuana infused epsom salts.
 Pour a cup or so into the tub and enjoy!
 These also make a fabulous homemade gift.

 When infusing oil for making cannabis topicals, you can use the same material you would use for edibles -- bud and/or or trimmings.
 You can also save some bucks by using your leftover already vaped weed AKA duff.
 Sure a lot of the cannabinoids are gone, but there are still lots left.
 If making an oil infusion from the toasty vape leftovers, use about twice the amount of cannabis you would normally use when making canna-oil, otherwise the process is the same.
 Some people like to cook with this oil too.
 I find it gives me a headache, so I don't usually bother, but it is great for using when making topicals like these marijuana bath salts.

 You can use any brand essential oil you like to make the bath salts.
 Personally, I love Rocky Mountain Oils.
 I did a lot of research while developing my online DIY topicals course, not only cause I had to buy lots of essential oils myself to develop the recipes, but also because I knew people would ask for my recommendations.
 I chose Rocky Mountain because they offer superior quality at a competitive price, have outstanding customer service, and most importantly for me, they are NOT an MLM (multi-level marketing) company, so they are not going to be pestering you to become a "distributor."
 Winner!

 A Word of Caution

 These bath salts contain moisturizing oil.
 The downside of that is that they can make your tub extra slippery.
 As with any bath oil, take care getting in and out of your tub when using these.